AlbertMontserrat/AMGCalendarManager/README.md

 pod "AMGCalendarManager"
 ```

+Remember to add the reason in Info.plist with the key "Privacy - Calendars Usage Description".

 ## How it works

 AMGCalendarManager works as a singleton and generates a new Calendar with the Bundle Name.